MultiSafepay/docs/content/faq/getting-started/rules-for-selling-alcohol.md

 ### Sales of spirits

-If you are selling spirits that contain percentages of alcohol that are 15% or greater, you are required to provide us with a valid liquor license.
-You can send the liquor license to us by email at <risk@multisafepay.com>
+If you sell spirits that contain 15% of alcohol or more, you are required to provide us with a valid liquor license.
+You can send the liquor license to <risk@multisafepay.com>

 ### Contact